greglinch/sourcelist/to-do-list.md

 * (v2?)  because of `post_save` and view logic, it can take a few seconds to save, so might be best to trigger a saving screen to let user know it's processing and so they don't do anything they're not supposed
 	* e.g. `$().submit()` load a screen overlay (using `z-index`?) so user can't do anything until it's done
 	* both in admin and on front-end forms
+	* NOTE: based on quick testing, it looks like we're ok because of logic to avoid duplicate emails; it just says your account is already created, check email (so not ideal but should be ok)

 * how to handle ratings?
 	* require Journalist profile?